Celf: National Art Gallery for Wales, commission

 It shows a brilliant artist and teacher (Gerda Roper) inspiring her students to be fully present and immersed in the landscape, observing and responding to it in the moment.

-It's a way of working and a way of life that really resonates with me, that's why I chose it.
-The river through our city centre is the main inspiration - the dynamic ebb and flow, revealing and concealing, the colours of the sky reflected onto the glass-like surface.
+It's a way of working and a way of life that resonates with me.
+The river through our city is the inspiration - the dynamic ebb and flow, revealing and concealing, the colours of the sky reflected onto the glass-like surface.

 It was important to me that my paintings reference landmarks, shapes, and colours that link to Newport, South Wales.

 Afon Wysg (River Usk in Welsh) means 'River full of Fish' and has one of the highest tidal ranges in the world.
-Not many city centres can boast such a thing.
+Not many city centres have such a thing.

 “Tourists don't like mud” a friend of mine said about our river.
-It's a much prettier affair at high tide...but not so interesting.
-At low tide it's edgy.
-Just like Newport!
-People think that the river's dirty because the mudflats are brown (it isn't), in fact, it is full of fish.
-Each year, salmon migrate from the Atlantic to return to Usk to complete their 'salmon run'.
+It's a much prettier affair at high tide.
+When it's low, it has a different feeling entirely.
+People think that the river's dirty because it often looks brown (it isn't) ,in fact, it is full of fish and interesting plants along the river banks.
+Each year, salmon migrate from the Atlantic to return to Usk to complete their 'salmon run' having swum thousands of miles to get here.

 It's curious to see what gets left behind when the tide is low – discarded bikes, scooters, traffic cones, and of course the ubiquitous shopping trolleys.
 The river seems to spare no thought or respect for consumerism – spitting these trophies out daily.
 Sometimes huge tree branches drift along the strong currents.
 12ft (approx.) is the difference between low and high tide depending on the time of year.
 There are 2 tides daily.
 The atmosphere between the two is vastly different.